 North of Oxford is open to submissions of poetry.
 Please send no more than five poems in word doc with a bio and jpeg to firstname.lastname@example.org for consideration of publication.
 Please note Poetry Submission and your name in the subject line of the email.
 Poems will be published the 15th of each month.
 Our response time should be within two months.
 We do not accept any previously published poems.
+Simultaneous submissions are accepted, please give proper notice if accepted elsewhere.
 Please wait six months after acceptance or rejection to submit new poems to North of Oxford.

 Books For Review Consideration: